unibg-seclab/permissionsnoop/README.md

 # permissionsnoop

-An eBPF-based security observability tool with minimal performance footprint to identify and record filesystem-related events generated by processes or commands.
+An eBPF-based security observability tool with minimal performance footprint to identify and record file system-related events generated by application and processes.

 ## Prerequisites